djek195/test-task-calculator-theRaven/README.md

 # Calculator App

-This project implements a simple calculator using React library.
+This project implements a simple calculator using the React library.

 ## Getting Started

 To run the project, follow these steps:

+1. Install Node.js on your computer.
+You can download the Node.js installer from the official website [nodejs.org](https://nodejs.org/).
+Node.js is required to execute JavaScript code on the server and manage project dependencies.
-1. Clone the repository to your local machine.
+2. Clone the repository to your computer.
-2. In the project directory, run the command `npm install` or `npm i` to install all the required dependencies.
+3. In the project directory, run the command `npm install` or `npm i` to install all the necessary dependencies.
+4. After installing the dependencies, start the project by running the command `npm start`.
-3. Install the Metamask browser extension.
-This is crucial as the project relies on Metamask for its functionality.
+5. Install the Metamask extension for your browser.
+This is important as the project requires it to function properly.
-4. Use the provided test wallet address (`1433ce1ec08c988b9631e8f63817e0d102eab4f7d4933328fe91e7673970019a`) for testing purposes.
+6. Use the provided test wallet (`1433ce1ec08c988b9631e8f63817e0d102eab4f7d4933328fe91e7673970019a`) for testing.

 ## Usage

-- Ensure that Metamask is activated in your browser.
+- Make sure Metamask is activated in your browser.
 The "Calculate" button will be inactive if Metamask is not activated.
-- Enter the numbers and select the operation in the calculator form.
+- Enter numbers and select an operation in the calculator form.
 - Click the "Calculate" button to perform the calculation.
-- The result of the calculation will be displayed in the result section.
+- The calculation result will be displayed in the results section.
-- The usage count of the calculator will be shown if Metamask is activated.
+- The calculator usage count will be shown if Metamask is activated.

 ## Notes

-- This project requires the Metamask extension to be installed and activated for proper functionality.
+- The Metamask extension needs to be installed and activated for this project to work correctly.
-- If Metamask is not activated, the "Calculate" button will be inactive, and the "Calculator used" count will be unavailable.
+- If Metamask is not activated, the "Calculate" button will be inactive, and the "Calculator Usage Count" will be unavailable.
 - When performing a calculation, a transaction will be sent using the contract, and the result will be obtained using the contract's `call` function.